openscm/pandas-openscm/docs/further-background/openscmdb-backend-speed.md

 We have a number of scenarios and variables, each of which has hundreds of ensemble members.
 The output also spans a relatively long time period.

----8<--- "docs/further-background/openscmdb-backend-speed/magicc-full-output.txt"
+---8<--- "docs/further-background/openscmdb-backend-speed/full-scm-output.txt"

-!!!
-Up to here

-For comparison, we include the time it takes to do things similar to the above directly via pandas (i.e. bypassing the database processing).
-These numbers help to identify where the database 'stuff' introduces significant overhead.

-- rows: back-ends
-- columns: operations (save index, save file map, save data all in one, save data groupby (not parallel))

 ### Storing the index as a category type

 Storing the index as a category type
 (full docs [here](https://pandas.pydata.org/docs/user_guide/categorical.html))
-can significantly reduce the memory use of the data and the write times.
+can significantly reduce the memory use of the data, the write times and the size on disk.
 If you are optimising for performance, this step is worth considering, especially with back-ends that are able to account for the category type.

-- rows: back-ends
-- columns: operations and whether category or not
+---8<--- "docs/further-background/openscmdb-backend-speed/full-scm-output-category-index.txt"

 ## Simple climate model future quantile output